 The year 7 course covers the following topic areas: talking about yourself, friends and family, school, hobbies, pets, food and drink, where you live and clothes.
 There are two main assessments, one around Christmas/New Year and the other at the end of the year.
 These assessments use GCSE-style questions to help prepare students for the demands of public examinations.

 The year 8 course covers the following topic areas: holidays, sports, where I live, daily routine, volunteering and famous French people.
-There are two main assessments, one around Christmas/New Year and the other at the end of the year.
-These assessments use GCSE-style questions to help prepare students for the demands of public examinations.
+The main assessments take place at the end of each unit and there is one end of the year exam.
+This assessment uses GCSE-style questions to help prepare students for the demands of public examinations.

 The year 9 course covers the following topic areas: healthy living, family and relationships, going out, planning a trip, house and home, jobs and ambitions.
-There are two main assessments, one around Christmas/New Year and the other at the end of the year.
-These assessments use GCSE-style questions to help prepare students for the demands of public examinations.
+The main assessments take place at the end of each unit and there is one end of the year exam.
+This assessment uses GCSE-style questions to help prepare students for the demands of public examinations.

 Key Stage 4